Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: The Proposed Methodology

-Decoding in causal language models (CLM), such as GPT-2 \cite{radford2019language}, typically involves generating a sequence of tokens one at a time.
-Given a sequence of tokens $t_1, t_2, ..., t_{k-1}$, the model predicts the next token $t_k$ based on the previous ones.
-This can be mathematically represented as: $t_k = \text{argmax}_{t \in V} P(t | t_1, t_2, ..., t_{k-1}; \theta)$, where $P$ represents the probability distribution over the vocabulary produced by the model, $t$ are the potential next tokens, $\theta$ are the model parameters, and $\theta$ is the adopted CLM.
-This autoregressive process continues until a stop token is generated or a maximum sequence length is reached.
-Our proposed Graph-Constrained Decoding (GCD) for CLM ensures that the generated sequence adheres to a specific structure and coherence derived from a knowledge graph.
-In our case, tokens alternate between types `entity' (e) and `relation' (r), starting from an entity.
-The probability of the next token $t_k$ is:
+Decoding in causal language models (CLM), such as GPT-2 \cite{radford2019language}, involves generating a sequence of tokens sequentially.
+In PEARLM, this process is enhanced with our innovative Knowledge Graph-Constrained Decoding (KGCD) method, ensuring adherence to the structural integrity of the KG.
+Given a sequence of tokens $t_1, t_2, ..., t_{k-1}$, the CLM predicts the next token $t_k$ based on its predecessors, formalized as $t_k = \text{argmax}_{t \in V} P(t | t_1, t_2, ..., t_{k-1}; \theta)$, where $P$ denotes the probability distribution over the vocabulary, $t$ are potential next tokens, and $\theta$ encapsulates the model parameters.

+KGCD in PEARLM diverges from standard decoding processes by incorporating KG constraints directly into sequence generation.
+In this approach, tokens alternate between 'entity' (e) and 'relation' (r) types, beginning with an entity.
+The probability of the next token $t_k$ under KGCD is computed as:

-Here, $\psi(t_1,...,t_{k-1})$ represents a function that returns true if the candidate token $t$ is reachable given the token sequence $t_1,...,t_{k-1}$ according to the knowledge graph constraints.
-If the next token $t_k$ is not reachable from the previous tokens, its probability is set to negative infinity, effectively preventing the model from generating such a token.
-This ensures that the generated sequence is not only coherent and valid but also aligns with the structure of the underlying knowledge graph.
-It's essential to highlight that GCD operates at the logit level, making it model-agnostic.
-Thus, it can be integrated with any other Autoregressive Path Generation models.
+Here, $\psi(t_1,...,t_{k-1})$ is a function determining if a candidate token $t$ is logically reachable in the sequence $t_1,...,t_{k-1}$ based on KG constraints.
+If $t_k$ is unreachable, its probability is set to negative infinity, effectively preventing its generation.
+This unique feature of PEARLM ensures that the resulting sequences are not only coherent but also faithfully represent the actual KG structure.

-Finally, considering the decoding strategy for each user prompt, we predict $100$ sequences employing beam search with $30$ as the number of beams.
-We divide these beams into $5$ beam groups, incorporating a diversity penalty of $0.3$.
-Such a setup encourages the model to explore a richer and more varied set of paths, rather than narrowly focusing on a few high-likelihood ones.
-After generating the sequences, each path is ranked based on the average probability of its constituent tokens' individual probabilities.
-From this ranked list, we select the top 10 sequences, which serve dual purposes: they are presented as the primary product recommendations for the user, and the paths themselves act as the explanation for why each product was recommended.
+Importantly, KGCD in PEARLM operates at the logit level and is model-agnostic, allowing its integration with other Autoregressive Path Generation models.
+For each user prompt, PEARLM generates sequences using beam search, divided into beam groups with a diversity penalty to promotes exploration of diverse path options.
+The generated sequences are then ranked based on the average probability of each token, and the top $k$ sequences are selected.
+These sequences serve a dual role: they are the primary product recommendations for the user and simultaneously provide the rationale behind each recommendation.